mathkann/ML/math_review/README.md

-# Mathematics for Machine Learning Review
+# Mathematics for Machine Learning

-Review material on important topics in Probability, Linear Algebra and Optimization used widely in Machine Learning.
+Review material on topics in Probability, Linear Algebra and Optimization used in Machine Learning.